eirambuilds/businesspos/README.md

-# Welcome to Business POS System
+# Welcome to Business POS Management System

 ## Technologies Used